-Used Mercedes CLA review
+Used Mercedes CLA (Mk1, 2013-2019) review

 It’s based on the A-Class hatch, but on the face of it the CLA doesn’t actually make a great deal of sense, because prices are higher and it offers substantially less practicality, unless you buy a Shooting Brake.
 But the standard car’s saloon configuration is still relatively usable, especially if you don’t need to carry lots of people or luggage.
-Even the entry-level 1.6-litre cars (petrol or diesel) are perky enough, while the bigger engines provide swift progress without being unduly thirsty.
+Even the entry-level cars (1.6 petrol or 1.5 diesel) are perky enough, while the bigger engines provide swift progress without being unduly thirsty.
 However, while Mercedes doesn’t offer spartan models any more, it does do relatively poorly equipped; whatever you buy, make sure the original owner didn’t scrimp on options or trim level.

 Which one should I buy?